johnathanvman/F6/index.md

 		// HERO FOOD PEACE
 			if(s[4] < .75){//DRY
 				if(s[5]=="Forest"){
-				Entrys.push("I put a flower behind SUB's ear, she giggles from the ticklish stem.")
+				Entrys.push("I put a flower behind SUB's ear, and she giggles from the ticklish stem.")
 				}
 				if(unit(s[2]).Tags[0] == "Mousegirl"){
 					Entrys.push("I see SUB trying to grab a plump mushroom growing on the cave wall.
 I pluck it from the stone and hand it to her, she nibbles on it contently.")